sabrinathai/ExperienceSampler/Google-Script-Participant-Compliance/Google Compliance Checker Instructions.md

 #Checking Compliance
 We have created a script using Google script to check participant’s compliance at the end of each day.
-The script can be downloaded from this page (https://script.google.com/d/1I-Uo_phZEM94YYvjWMwZPi5hGG3V3YwBSm4yOabD4Q-t0bvntCiHNw-i/edit?usp=sharing).
-You can also find it on GitHub (https://github.com/sabrinathai/ExperienceSampler/blob/master/Google-Script-Participant-Compliance/Google%20Script%20Compliance%20Checker.js).
+The script can be downloaded from this [page](https://script.google.com/d/1I-Uo_phZEM94YYvjWMwZPi5hGG3V3YwBSm4yOabD4Q-t0bvntCiHNw-i/edit?usp=sharing).
+You can also find it on [GitHub](https://github.com/sabrinathai/ExperienceSampler/blob/master/Google-Script-Participant-Compliance/Google%20Script%20Compliance%20Checker.js).
 Below we will outline how to implement the compliance checker.
 This script checks each participant’s data sheet and determines the number of entirely completed questionnaires at the end of each day.
 The script will then record this to the Compliance Google spreadsheet.